 Summer Camps and Day Camps

 During the summer, you may be able to find camps to send your child to.
 Camps normally focus on a particular activity.
 For example, you can find sports camps, art camps, drama camps, etc. A lot of time summer camps and day camps will offer scholarships for low-income families.

 After School Programs

-If you need childcare for a child that is already in school, you should look into after-school programs.
+If you need child care for a child that is already in school, you should look into after-school programs.
 Many schools will offer low-cost or free after-school programs for kids.
 There might even be specific programs just for refugee youth.
-Ask at your child’s school to see if they know of any after-school programs that would be a good fit for your child.
+Ask your child’s school to see if they know of any after-school programs that would be a good fit for your child.
 These types of programs can help your children adjust to their new schools, help them with their homework, and help them meet new friends.